lockedLog/XBLm/README.md

 I do not condone the use of this tool to send nefarious messages, spam, or anything else against xbox TOS.
 Version has been slightly updated.

-*This is an old version, and the Go counterpart that generates the accounts necessary in the process will NOT ever be uploaded as my contributions to it amounted to less than 15%.
+*This is an old version, and the Go counterpart files that generate the accounts necessary in the process will NOT ever be uploaded as my contributions to it amounted to less than 15%.
 This is a retired tool that is now only a POC.